eileenbrandley/runningData/src/runningData/content/posts/ladiesSurreyLeague2018.md

 ---
 {{< surreyLeagueData >}}

-## A brief sciencing of Surrey League data:
+## A brief sciencing of Surrey League (div 1) data:
 I have had a go at making some funky plots from data from the last few Surrey League years (the data I have starts at the 2014/15 season).
-They are made from data from the wonderful [Surrey League website](https://surreyleague.org/) and the google charts API (not mobile browser friendly, sorry!).
+The plots are made from data from the wonderful [Surrey League website](https://surreyleague.org/) and the google charts API (not mobile browser friendly, sorry!).

  - [Season Points]({{<ref "#season-points" >}})